Do you need to raise money for a new ministry initiative or to cover a big expense?

 #5.
 Your church is growing.

-It’s difficult to onboard and engage new families who begin attending in the middle of your traditional campaign giving phase.
+It’s difficult to onboard and engage new families who begin attending in the middle of your traditional capital campaign process.

 In a One Fund, a new attendee is part of the initiative as soon as they begin giving.
-Even without making a written commitment, a new giver has joined the effort.
+Even if they don’t make a written commitment, a new giver has joined the effort.

-In closing, let’s be clear: The traditional capital campaign remains a healthy and viable approach to raising money.
+In closing, let’s be clear: The traditional capital campaign for churches remains a healthy and viable approach to raising money.
 It also might be the best approach for your church at this time.

 However, the One Fund initiative is a new, fresh, and discipleship-based approach that may be a more useful direction for your church to consider.
 At the very least, it’s a viable alternative that merits your attention.

-Is your church considering running a capital campaign or a One Fund?
+Is your church considering these options ?
 Do you have any questions?
 Drop your questions in the comments below.